govirtuo/cfcr/README.md

 ```
 ## Config

 By default, `cfcr` merges all the YAML files located in `./conf.d/`.
 The directory path can be updated using the flag `--config-dir`.
-As demonstrated in this repo, we recommend you to split the configuration and the secrets into to separate configuration files.
+As demonstrated in this repo, we recommend you to split the configuration and the secrets into two separate configuration files.

 ### Authenticate to Cloudflare